 Try Dutch Christmas treats

 Christmas in Amsterdam tastes like spiced cookies known as speculaas and kruidnoten, chocolate letters representing children’s initials given at Sinterklaas and piping hot oliebollen (fried doughnuts filled with currants).
-Look out for these treats at Christmas markets and streetside stalls.
+Look out for these treats and other classic Dutch winter foods at Christmas markets and streetside stalls.

 Check out the World Christmas Circus